agrosner/DBFlow/chapter1.md

 There are a few concepts to familiarize yourself with:

 **SQLite Wrapper Language:** DBFlow provides a number of convenience methods, extensions, and generated helpers that produce a concise, flowable query syntax.
+A few examples below:

 ```
 List<User> users = SQLite.select()